 YOU ARE BEAUTIFUL!
 YOU ARE BEAUTIFUL!
 LOOK AT YOURSELF CATHERINE, YOU ARE BEAUTIFUL!
 SAY IT!
 I’M NOT LETTING YOU GO UNTIL YOU SAY IT!”

 And then I did, and here I am.
 Yes, I am beautiful.
-The irony here is the first time Zack ever saw me in January of 2009 my presentation was “yah, not so much”.
-If he were still here he’d be the first to admit that I looked like a freaking train wreck.
-I was in the worst shape of my life, hadn’t been sleeping, was physically disfigured in the most egregious way, and about five minutes away from my final nervous break down.
-He used to say, “Every time she showed up at the gym she looked kind of like a homeless person”.
-So trust me when I tell you – our love story did NOT begin with “wow you’re just so beautiful”.
+The irony here is the first time Zack ever saw me in January of 2009 my presentation was, umm, tragic, to say the least.
+If he were still here, he’d be the first to admit that I looked like a freaking train wreck.
+I was in the worst shape of my life, hadn’t been sleeping, was physically disfigured in the most egregious way, and about five minutes away from my final nervous breakdown.
+He used to say, “Every time she showed up at the gym, she looked kind of like a homeless person”.
+So, trust me when I tell you – our love story did NOT begin with “wow you’re just so beautiful”.
 He loved me as I was, scars and all, for the very first time in my life, and for that precious reason my fallen King’s mirror of not only my reflection but most importantly my soul will always be the standard by which I judge anyone’s regard for my “beauty”.

 These things needed to be said, and now that I’ve said them, I feel much better.
 Guess I just needed to remind myself about the boundaries I’ve fought so hard to understand, respect and build in the first place.
 So, with that, I guess I’ll just have to find a way to be thankful for my re-traumitization last night.
 It was a lesson for sure, and now maybe a lesson for some of you as well.
 There is indeed a time and place for everything – EVEN CONVERSATIONS ABOUT GRIEF!
 If you know someone has been through a trauma of any kind and you want to talk to them about it, just ask them first if they want to talk about it.
 They may want to.
 They may not.
 But the choice should be theirs, not yours.